-And now to gather our ingredients for the perfect holiday mimosa, so we can start celebrating ASAP.
-Here’s everything we need.
+And now to gather our simple ingredients for the perfect holiday mimosa, so we can start celebrating ASAP.
+Here are a few ingredient notes to set you up for success.

-For the cranberry juice, I used the cranberry cocktail variety rather than 100 percent pure cranberry juice.
+Cranberry juice: I always use the cranberry juice cocktail variety rather than 100 percent pure cranberry juice.
 Think Ocean Spray or something like that.
+This gives us a bit of sweetness, so we don't have to bother with simple syrup.

 As far as wine varieties, go with something dry.
 I typically use a brut Champagne, though you can’t go wrong with a prosecco and cava either.
 Just avoid the sweet sparkling wines and you’re good to go.

 Totally!
-Honestly, I served this cranberry-spice Christmas mimosa for some friends at our annual “Elf” watch party, and everyone gushed over them.
+Honestly, I served this festive cranberry mimosa for some friends at our annual “Elf” watch party, and everyone gushed over them.

 If you feel weird about serving mimosas for an evening holiday party, you can always rebrand them and call them cranberry-spice holiday sparklers or something like that.

 Ginger ale is a delicious option, and you can even pick up a cranberry version this time of year.
 A lemon-lime soda also works.
-Sprite recently released a spiced cranberry variety that would be perfect, though the traditional soda is also tasty.
-Of course, your favorite sparkling seltzer water or club soda both work well.
+Sprite has a spiced cranberry variety that would be perfect.
+Of course, your favorite sparkling seltzer water or club soda both work well, especially if it's cranberry flavored.

-Champagne flutes are the obvious choice.
+Champagne flutes are the obvious choice for any bubbly drink.
 That slender shape maintains those fizzy bubbles we all love.
-Besides, sipping out of Champagne flutes always makes me feel extra fancy. ?
+Besides, sipping out of Champagne flutes always makes me feel extra fancy.

 You need my gingerbread waffles with this festive mimosa.
 The spices all play perfectly together while the acidity from the cranberry and bubbles keep your palate refreshed from those rich waffles and syrup.

-To help celebrate the holidays, I hope you try this spiced cranberry mimosa.
+To help celebrate the holiday season, I hope you try this spiced cranberry mimosa.
 I have no doubt it will become your new favorite cocktail for Christmas morning.

 If you love this recipe, please leave a comment with a five-star rating — or simply hit the five-star button in the recipe card.
 Don't forget to sign up for my newsletter, and you can follow me on Facebook, Instagram, Pinterest and TikTok.